-- An initial Mantoux test for tuberculosis is required to be completed prior to HERS 590 during the 1st year of the MSAT program. - o If this test is positive a chest x-ray will also be performed. - Documented completion of the Mantoux test will be placed into the student's permanent electronic file. - If required by the clinical site, students must acquire an annual influenza vaccination when vaccination is available) or fill out a declination form.
+- An initial Mantoux test for tuberculosis is required to be completed prior to HERS 590 during the 1st year of the MSAT program. - o If this test is positive a chest x-ray will also be performed. - Documented completion of the Mantoux test will be placed into the student's permanent electronic file. - If required by the clinical site, students must complete a two-step tuberculosis test. - If required by the clinical site, students must acquire an annual influenza vaccination (when vaccination is available) or fill out a declination form.
 Due dates will be communicated by the MSAT Director each year based upon release of the vaccination. - All other vaccinations as required by the WSU for admittance to the school.
 A record of these vaccinations will be kept in the WSU Health Services Office.
 All students are required to complete the WSU Student Immunization Record prior to beginning classes at Winona State University.

-Student/Staff with a Communicable Disease or Suspected Communicable Disease:
+Students with a Communicable Disease or Suspected Communicable Disease:

-- Students that report for their clinical education experience with a severe respiratory infection, diarrhea, fever, sore throat, or skin lesion should report to their preceptor immediately. - o If the condition is deemed to be a potential communicable disease the student will be dismissed from their clinical education experience for that day. - The preceptor may also suggest follow-up care with the Winona State University Health and Wellness Services or personal physician for treatment and care. - Students should contact their preceptor daily (or personal physician) to determine if it is safe to return to their clinical education experience without infecting other students, staff or patients. - Athletic training students who miss more than three days of a clinical education experience due to sickness will require a visit/note from a MD, NP or PA that will be placed into their permanent electronic file.
+- Students who report for their clinical education experience with a severe respiratory infection, diarrhea, fever, sore throat, or skin lesion should communicate this to their preceptor immediately. - o If the condition is deemed to be a potential communicable disease the student will be dismissed from their clinical education experience for that day. - The preceptor may also suggest follow-up care with the Winona State University Health and Wellness Services or personal physician for treatment and care. - Students should contact their preceptor daily (or personal healthcare provider) to determine if it is safe to return to their clinical education experience without infecting others. - Athletic training students who miss more than three days of clinical education experience due to illness will require a visit/note from a MD, NP, or PA that will be placed into their permanent electronic file.
 Experiences missed during this time may need to be completed prior to successful completion of the clinical course.